-In order to do that, check out this article here that I wrote.
-It gives you the information you need to successfully build up trust and respect with them so that they won’t be so scared of you.
+Check out this article for some tips to successfully build up trust and respect with your leopard gecko so they won’t be so scared of you.

-Many people don’t know this, but whenever they empty the tank, they empty both of them at the same exact time.
-I thought this was the weirdest thing when I first got my gecko, but after a while, I found it to be pretty cool (despite how nasty it was).
+Many people don’t know this, but whenever they have to go to the bathroom, they go #1 and #2 at the same time.
+I thought this was weird when I first got my gecko, but it really makes cleaning up a lot easier for those of us who own them.

 It’s completely normal and it’s just what they do.
 If anything, it just makes sure that your tank stays clean that much more because if they poop in one spot, that means that they’re peeing in one spot as well.

-People who don’t own leopard geckos might get confused by this, but before they reach adulthood, they actually don’t have the cool little spots that you commonly see all over their body.
+People who don’t own leopard geckos might get confused by this.
+Before they reach adulthood, leopard geckos actually don’t have the little spots that you commonly see all over their body.
 This is normal and is just something that happens with age.

-Their skin tone will also even change slightly the older they get and by the time they reach full maturity, they will likely look a lot different than they did when they were babies.
+A leopard gecko’s skin tone will also even change slightly as they get older.
+By the time they reach full maturity, they will likely look a lot different than they did when they were babies.
 This whole process takes about a year to happen and will usually occur right after their first shed.

-With morphs that are solid in color, though, you might notice a slight change in appearance within a years time compared to when they were a baby, but probably not much.
+With morphs that are solid in color, you might notice a slight change in appearance within a years time compared to when they were a baby.
 It really just depends on how dark they are.

-Just like some other geckos, they have these really long tongues that help them clean their face off.
-When they’re not using it to lick out of their calcium and water bowl, they’re likely using it to lick something off of their face.
+Just like some other geckos, leopard geckos have really long tongues that help them clean their face off.
+When they’re not using them to lick out of their calcium and water bowl, they’re likely using them to lick something off of their face.

-They’ll also use it to clean and moisturize their eyes like some of the other geckos who are unable to blink as well.
+They’ll also use their tongue to clean and moisturize their eyes like some of the other geckos who are unable to blink as well.

-If you’d like to know more about why they lick their face, then click on this link here to give you a little more information on this particular fact.
+If you’d like to know more about why they lick their face, then check out this article.
 While most licking is safe, something it could mean something a little more serious.

 If you own a leopard gecko, then you might have wondered why they have two fatty looking lumps right under their armpits.
-Well, this is where the calcium that you feed them goes.
+This is where the calcium that you feed them is stored.
 If you’re someone who doesn’t own a leopard gecko yet and wants to know what calcium is, then it’s this powdered substance that you feed them in order for their bodies to function properly.

 Without it, they can develop a certain disease called MBD that will basically eat at their body until they eventually pass away.
 So, with that said, make sure those little lumps in their armpits are always nice and full when you do get a leopard gecko or if you already have one.